Dennis-Gega/Random-Password-Generator/README.md

 # Random Password Generator

-Generate secure and random passwords with Followirn Password Generator.
+Generate secure and random passwords with Random Password Generator.
 Never use an insecure password again!

 ## How it Works